 TIME ZONE: Trinidad & Tobago is on Greenwich Mean Time minus four hours.
 In Winter it is on US Eastern Standard Time plus one hour and in Summer it is on US Eastern Standard Time.

-POPULATION: The population in Trinidad & Tobago is estimated at 1.224 million (July 2014).
-It comprises a mix of persons from just about every ethnic background, living in harmony.
+Population: The population of Trinidad and Tobago is estimated at 1.375 million (2019).
+It comprises a mix of persons from every ethnic background, living in harmony.
 Religious tolerance allows for active observance of many faiths including, Christian, Hindu and Islam.

 LANGUAGE: The official language is English.
 Facilities exist for foreign language dealings and translations, as may be required.